dwleonhardt/shhhhhh/the-graph.md

 * Built on JavaScript, TypeScript, and Rust
 * GraphQL query language
 * IPFS file management
+* Mapping of the schema must be defined before scanning, and only data selected in the schema will be accessible

 ### Advantages Compared to Minotaur